 Coldwells Build Passivhaus – Argyle – 144m², 4 Bedrooms.

-Coldwells Build Passivhaus Collection
+Coldwells Build Passivhaus Range

 Developed in partnership with Scotland’s leading Passivhaus designers, John Gilbert Architects, the Coldwells Build Passivhaus comes in six contemporary, light-filled designs ranging in size from 2 to 5 bedrooms.
 The homes will be manufactured in our Aberdeenshire workshop by our in-house Passivhaus-certified joiners.